𝗧𝗼 𝗮𝗹𝗹 𝘁𝗿𝗮𝗶𝗻𝗲𝗲 𝗗𝗶𝘀𝗽𝗲𝗻𝘀𝗶𝗻𝗴 𝘀𝘁𝘂𝗱𝗲𝗻𝘁𝘀, 𝗳𝗼𝗹𝗹𝗼𝘄𝗶𝗻𝗴 𝘁𝗵𝗲 𝗹𝗲𝘃𝗲𝗹 𝟲 𝗗𝗶𝗽𝗹𝗼𝗺𝗮 𝗶𝗻 𝗢𝗽𝗵𝘁𝗵𝗮𝗹𝗺𝗶𝗰 𝗗𝗶𝘀𝗽𝗲𝗻𝘀𝗶𝗻𝗴 𝗾𝘂𝗮𝗹𝗶𝗳𝗶𝗰𝗮𝘁𝗶𝗼𝗻.

 The 2019 Syllabus gives full details of the theory and practical examinations including the full list of case record requirements.
 Copies of the 2019 syllabus (and the 2018 syllabus and a document detailing the changes) are available to download from the ABDO website (www.abdo.org.uk/examinations information/contact lens exams).

 Guidance on the headings which it is felt should be part of new fittings and the consultations which follow, can be downloaded from the ABDO website.
 The most direct way to find them in the new website, is to use the ‘general search’ option on the home page – entering ‘contact lens records’ – and the lists should either be first or early in the list.

 All candidates should be aware that – for all sittings – the requirement for aftercare is that the lenses are monitored over a period of six months: there is no requirement for a specific number of aftercare appointments or frequency, as they would vary according to the patient’s ocular status, lens type and lens wear.

 For those planning to sit the practical examinations after the 2018 syllabus examinations have ceased, success in the contact lens theory examinations under the 2018 syllabus will be carried forward.
 The seven-year rule will apply to any examination success whether under the 2018 syllabus or the 2019 syllabus.

-Online applications for the Summer 2021 session are now open and will be available for bookings until Friday, 30 April 2021.
+Online applications for the Winter 2021 session are now open and will be available for bookings until Friday, 01 October 2021.
 To apply you must be logged in to the members area.
 Please use the following link which will take you to the examinations dashboard where you will see exams that you are eligible to apply for.